Take Advantage of Hot Used Car Market

 Here's Where You Have the Power

 The good news is that the dealer isn’t in complete control.
-Your used car is likely worth more than you imagined.
+Your used car may be worth more than you imagined.

 And this is where you can negotiate with the dealer.

-If you don’t get the offer you were hoping to receive from one dealer, call other dealerships to see what they’ll pay you.
+If you don’t get the offer you were hoping on your trade-in from one dealer, call other dealerships to see what they’ll pay you.
 Let them battle it out.
 A few phone calls could make you hundreds of dollars.
-Most dealerships will offer you cash on the spot even if you aren’t trading it in for one of their cars.
+Some dealerships will offer you cash on the spot even if you aren’t trading it in for one of their cars.

 Consider Going It Alone to Sell Your Car